↓everything is on one page – just scroll down.↓ [last updated august 20, 2015]

 David is an associate professor at the California College of the Arts and a visiting critic at numerous schools in the United States and Europe where he lectures and teaches in the areas of architecture, urban, and landscape history-theory, writing and design.*

-Currently ⇉ exploring environmental and spatial representation with abstracted text and alphanumerical characters. ⇉ experimenting with digitally captured and generated texts. ⇉ Harvard Design Magazine is publishing a snippet of our 30,000-word document which represents how the letters of the Hollywood Sign appear to observers viewing the sign through heavy smog (an early version is included below). ⇉ David gave a lecture on this project at a conference hosted by Parsons in April, 2015 (timecode: 3:28).
+Currently ⇉ exploring historical drawings/writings (mainly from architecture, but also by mid-century poets, computer engineers, etc.) that break down the differences between writing and drawing (email me if this interests you).
+I’m developing some work that represents environments and spaces with abstracted text and alphanumerical characters. (see image below) ⇉ experimenting with digitally captured and generated texts. ⇉ Harvard Design Magazine published a snippet of my 30,000-word “experimental” text which represents how the letters of the Hollywood Sign appear to observers viewing the sign through heavy smog (an early version is included below). ⇉ The Creator’s Project just wrote a feature on this project with some more information about its genesis.

 David is the author of the book Subnature: Architecture’s Other Environments – a historical and contemporary examination of complex responses by architects and urbanists to industrial pollution, urbanization, and natural and man-made disasters.
 The idea of subnature developed in this book continues to be explored in the fields of architecture, urban design, disability studies, and even food studies.